2.2 Administration and governance of youth volunteering

 Over 5.6 million Dutch people are active in the voluntary effort sector.
 Society as a whole benefits from their unpaid activities.

-Other ministerial departments are also part of the volunteers work.
-For example, the Ministery of Safety and Justice gives special attention to volunteers in the police force and the fire brigade.
+Other ministerial departments are also part of volunteers work.
+For example, the Ministery of Justice and Security gives special attention to volunteers in the police force and the fire brigade.
 The Ministry of Social Affairs and Employment focuses on the link between paid labour and voluntary work.

 As part of its coordinating role the Ministry of Health, Welfare and Sport subsidizes the volunteers umbrella organization the Association of Dutch Voluntary Organizations (Vereniging Nederlandse Organisaties Vrijwilligerswerk (NOV).
-More information about NOV under subheading ‘Actors’ in this paragraph).
+More information about NOV under subheading ‘Actors’ in this paragraph.

 Most of the voluntary work takes place within the local context in municipalities, in the combined action between volunteers, volunteers organizations, local organizations, companies and local government.
 The Dutch government puts in every effort to help remove legal bottlenecks and other limitations for volunteers, and works on innovating and facilitating volunteers policy.
-This cabinet invests in the collecting and dispersing of knowledge, information and good practices about volunteers and voluntary work, for example via Movisie Netherlands centre for social development (see par.
-2.1) and NOV Association of Dutch Voluntary Organizations (Vereniging Nederlandse Organisaties Vrijwilligerswerk (NOV).
-More informationabout NOV can be found below in this paragraph).
+The cabinet invests in the collecting and dispersing of knowledge, information and good practices about volunteers and voluntary work, for example via Movisie Netherlands centre for social development (see par.
+2.1) and the Association of Dutch Voluntary Organizations (Vereniging Nederlandse Organisaties Vrijwilligerswerk (NOV).
+More informationabout NOV can be found below in this paragraph.

-Besides Movisie and NOV the cabinet supports thirteen national volunteers’ organizations in care and welfare in the three years programme Vrijwillig dichtbij (Volunteering close by).
-Goal is to equip volunteers in care and welfare with tools about all aspects of volunteering and to be able to anticipate changing demands.
-The thirteen organizations work on better local cooperation and offer training and (individual) coaching to volunteers.
+The cabinet supported thirteen national volunteers’ organizations in care and welfare in the foure years programme Vrijwillig dichtbij (Volunteering close by).
+Goal was to equip volunteers in care and welfare with tools about all aspects of volunteering and to be able to anticipate changing demands.
+The thirteen organizations worked on better local cooperation and offered training and (individual) coaching to volunteers.

-The Association of Dutch Voluntary Effort Organizations (NOV)
+Association of Dutch Voluntary Organizations (NOV) (Vereniging Nederlandse Organisaties Vrijwilligerswerk (NOV)

-NOV is the leading organization within the voluntary effort sector of the Netherlands.
-NOV has 350 member organizations that work with or for volunteers.
+NOV is the leading organization within the voluntary work sector of the Netherlands.
+NOV has 375 member organizations that work with or for volunteers.
 NOV is unique because it is the only organization in the Netherlands geared to strengthening voluntary effort and work.
 It has two kinds of members: organizations that perform voluntary work and those that fulfil a supporting or coordinating role.
+Main tasks:

 - To serve the interests of the voluntary work sector.
-NOV is the spokesperson and lobbyist of Dutch voluntary work and as such a serious discussion partner of politicians, government officials and other policy-influencing parties.
-NOV provides advice, both solicited as well as unsolicited.
+NOV is the spokesperson and lobbyist of Dutch voluntary work and discussion partner of politicians, government officials and other policy-influencing parties.
+NOV provides solicited and unsolicited advice.

-To provide a major stimulus to the voluntary effort.
-NOV works towards more public recognition of voluntary effort, but its name is also used in innovative initiatives.
+- To provide a major stimulus to voluntary work.
+NOV works towards more public recognition of voluntary work, and contributes to innovative initiatives.

-NOV focuses on the voluntary effort sector as such.
-The member organizations determine NOV’s future policies, and they are invited to make maximum use of the networking role of the NOV.
+NOV focuses on the voluntary work sector as such.
+The member organizations determine NOV’s future policies, and they are invited to make maximum use of the networking role of NOV.